MohamedKari/blog.mkari.de/content/posts/remote-docker-for-ml.md

 Instead of exporting this environment variables by hand, `docker-machine` has us covered again.
 Running `docker-machine env docker-ml` will produce a source-able shell snippet to export the relevant env vars.
 As kindly indicated by `docker-machine` when running the command, we can simply use `eval $(docker-machine env docker-ml)` to export the env vars in one go.

 Alternatively, for `docker` CLI commands (such as `docker run` or `docker image ls`), we also could also pass the remote Docker host endpoint, using the `-H` arg, enable TLS using args, etc., instead of using the env var approach, which however is obviously less convenient when using the Docker CLI interactively.
 For `docker-compose`, there is a second good alternative, which is locating a `.env` file in the current directory.
-Then however, it makes most sense, to setup an Elastic IP beforehand, so that you don't have to edit `.env` after rebooting the EC2 instance.
+Then however, it makes the most sense, to setup an Elastic IP beforehand, so that you don't have to edit `.env` after rebooting the EC2 instance.

 Having the `DOCKER_HOST`, `DOCKER_TLS_VERIFY`, and the `DOCKER_CERT_PATH` env vars set, we can now simply run `docker` and `docker-compose` commands which are executed on the remote host instead of on the local computer.
-From a user perspective, there's is no change in the experience: Whether one is building and running on machine-local Docker daemon using the CLI, or whether one is building and running on a remote Docker dameon using the CLI, doesn't make difference.
+From a user perspective, there's is no change in the experience: Whether one is building and running on a machine-local Docker daemon using the CLI, or whether one is building and running on a remote Docker daemon using the CLI, doesn't make difference.
 With two exceptions: latency and file system mounts.

 ## Latency
 Because you have to send the build context over the wire, you'll probably notice a longer delay between entering the _build_ command and seeing the first layer being built or reused.
 However, if one is using `.dockerignore` properly, makes effective use of caching and is following good practices of separating code and data, it shouldn't be a problem to keep the build context small.
 To speed up the image build process, it is also useful to consider using Docker [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/) instead of Docker's default build system.
 Instead of always completely transferring the build context, BuildKit will determine cache invalidation per layer on the client machine, thus reducing the number of bytes to be sent over the wire dramatically, esp. if you have large "static" files (e. g. model weights, that you want to embed directly).
 To enable BuildKit, export `DOCKER_BUILDKIT=1` to the environment. `docker-compose` does not support BuildKit natively, but we can also export `COMPOSE_DOCKER_CLI_BUILD=1` so that `docker-compose` simply acts as a wrapper around the Docker CLI[^buildkit-with-compose], resulting in a command such as